modelscope/data-juicer/README.md

 }

 @article{djv2,
-  title={Data-Juicer 2.0: Cloud-Scale Adaptive Data Processing for Foundation Models}, author={Chen, Daoyuan and Huang, Yilun and Pan, Xuchen and Jiang, Nana and Wang, Haibin and Ge, Ce and Chen, Yushuo and Zhang, Wenhao and Ma, Zhijian and Zhang, Yilei and Huang, Jun and Lin, Wei and Li, Yaliang and Ding, Bolin and Zhou, Jingren}, journal={arXiv preprint arXiv:2501.14755}, year={2024}
+  title={Data-Juicer 2.0: Cloud-Scale Adaptive Data Processing for and with Foundation Models}, author={Chen, Daoyuan and Huang, Yilun and Pan, Xuchen and Jiang, Nana and Wang, Haibin and Zhang, Yilei and Ge, Ce and Chen, Yushuo and Zhang, Wenhao and Ma, Zhijian and Huang, Jun and Lin, Wei and Li, Yaliang and Ding, Bolin and Zhou, Jingren}, journal={Advances in Neural Information Processing Systems}, year={2025}
 }
 ```